vippsas/vipps-ecom-api/vipps-ecom-api.md

 If payments are always initiated in the merchant's native app, there is no need to pass any additional parameters: Vipps will handle everything automatically.

+It is possible to send the optional `isApp` parameter, which cames with some additional responsibility.

 See:
 * [The Vipps deeplink URL](#the-vipps-deeplink-url)